Coronavirus Update: 346 Americans Emerge From Quarantine At California Military Bases

 All of the other U.S. evacuees "have been medically cleared and CDC officials have lifted their quarantine orders," said Jason McDonald, a CDC press officer.

-The evacuees left China on planes chartered by the State Department in early February, as the epicenter of the COVID-19 outbreak was placed under a near-total lockdown.
+The evacuees left China on planes chartered by the State Department in early February, as the city of Wuhan, center of the novel coronavirus outbreak, was placed under a near-total lockdown.
 Their 14-day mandatory quarantine is now over.

 "It is important to know that these people being released from quarantine pose no health risk to the surrounding community, or to the communities they will be returning to," McDonald said.

-He added that all the remaining Americans who took U.S.-chartered flights to leave Wuhan are expected to complete their own quarantine periods later this week.
+He added that all the remaining Americans who took U.S.-chartered flights out of Wuhan are expected to complete their own quarantine periods later this week.

 "Newly quarantined Diamond Princess cruise ship passengers are being kept separate from those individuals who are already at Travis and nearing the end of their quarantine," McDonald said, referring to the ship that's been sitting at a cruise ship terminal under a quarantine in Yokohama, Japan.

-The group is being released from quarantine one week after another flightload of 195 Americans was freed from quarantine orders at the March Air Reserve Base in Southern California.
+Tuesday's release of Americans from quarantine comes one week after a flightload of 195 Americans was freed from quarantine orders at the March Air Reserve Base in Southern California.

 Quarantined cruise ship to get meals from José Andrés' charity